 While self-studying for your AP exams from reference books is beneficial, enrolling in AP prep classes, either online or offline, empowers you to receive immediate answers to your questions and make swift progress through your subject.
 At UWorld, we will help guide you through your AP Psychology exam preparation with a systematic, step-by-step approach.
 We work hard to get you to the point where you can quickly answer test questions that test complex concepts and theories.

 Try an AP Psychology practice test to get a taste of an actual AP exam!
 The best part?
 It's a free trial!
+For a more structured and guided learning experience, check out our AP Psychology Online Course.
+It offers targeted practice, detailed explanations, and tools to help you ace the exam with confidence.

 Frequently Asked Questions (FAQs)

-You can find the AP Psychology free response questions the College Board released on their official website.
+You can find the AP Psychology free-response questions the College Board released on their official website.

-The 2024 AP Psychology exam will be on Thursday, May 9, 2024, at 12:00 p.m. local time.
+The 2025 AP Psychology exam will be on Friday, May 16, 2025, at 12:00 p.m. local time.

 You can attend college whether you pass or fail the exam.
 If you fail an AP exam, you will have a harder time getting into the best universities in the country.
 While universities do not use success on AP exams as the only reason for acceptance or rejection, it does play a significant role in admissions.